What is Packaging Engineering?

-Design, engineering and innovation are integral parts of the coursework for students in the Biological Engineering major who choose to focus in packaging engineering.
+Design, engineering, and innovation are integral parts of the coursework for students in the Biological Engineering major who choose to specialize in packaging engineering.

 It’s more than just a question of ‘paper or plastic?’.
 Whether it’s bagged, boxed, or wrapped, virtually every modern industry relies on packaging engineering and technology to contain, protect, preserve or enhance the value of its goods as they hustle from factory to customer.

-The Packaging Science minor is open to all students and is designed to complement studies to help prepare the student for a career in or closely associated to packaging.
+The Packaging Science minor is open to all students and is designed to complement studies to help prepare the student for a career in or closely associated with packaging.